-Stock charts come in many shapes and sizes from the differences in the bars, to the different concepts applied to the chart itself.
-Here you will find a reference guide to the many types of charts available with an overview of their potential uses.
+Stock charts come in many shapes and sizes, from the differences in the bars to the different concepts applied to the chart itself.
+Here you will find a reference guide to the core four charts with an overview of their potential uses.

 Line Stock Chart